Delay-Xili/LDR/README.md

 | LSUN     | sngan128    | [TBD](https://drive.google.com/drive/folders/10lqlLxP85-uBt7LAEOs_zEb7Yt7lON_u?usp=sharing)    |
 | ImageNet | sngan128    | [TBD](https://drive.google.com/drive/folders/11kikjh2sSgX7OeUxLOCXr-CsTuzMoz6K?usp=sharing)    |

-Each link includes the corresponding results, which consist of three files: checkpoints, images, and data. <br>
+Each link includes the corresponding results, which consists of three items: checkpoints, images, and data. <br>
 **checkpoints**: including all saved checkpoint files of the generator and discriminator during the training.<br>
 **images**: including all saved input and reconstructed images during the training.<br>
 **data**: including the Tensorboard file which records the losses and learning rates of discriminator and generator during the training process.